elpif13/myDemoApp/README.md

 Author: Gizem Elif Bayar
 Date: 6.03.2024

 App.java contains a static method named search.
-It takes at least 4 parameters (at least two of them must be Integer[9] or ArrayList<Integer>).
+It takes at least 4 parameters (at least two of them must be int[] or ArrayList<Integer>).

 It converts integer numbers into characters in lists(from given start index to end index), creates two separate strings, and concatenates them.